What are soft skills?

-Soft skills, also known as transferrable or employability skills, are the skills that we use to interact with other people and our environment.
-They are the personal traits and abilities that affect employees performance at work; they help shape how employees communicate and build relationships with colleagues, cope with changes, and resolve conflicts or issues.
+Soft skills, are those we use to interact with other people and our surroundings.
+They are abilities and personal traits that impact employees performance at work; they influence how employees communicate and build relationships with colleagues, cope with changes, and resolve conflicts or problems.

-The great thing about soft skills is that they are transferable across roles and industries.
-Whereas hard skills are more about technical knowledge (e.g. know-how), soft skills are more about personal attitudes and behaviour (e.g. the way you would do or react to something).
+Soft skills are transferable across tasks, roles, and even careers and industries.
+Whereas hard skills tend to be more about technical knowledge (know-how), soft skills are more about personal attitudes and behaviour (the way you do something).

 Hiring the right candidates can have an enormous impact on the success of a company.

-A report by LinkedIn found that 89% of companies stated that unsuccessful new hires often lacked the necessary soft skills to succeed in the role.
-Additionally, research suggests that previous work experience, a common requirement when hiring, is not always a good indication of future performance in a new role.
-This could be due to the differences in responsibilities between two roles with the same job title.
+A report by LinkedIn found that 89% of companies stated that unsuccessful new hires lacked important soft skills.
+Additionally, research suggests that previous work experience, a common requirement when hiring, is not a good indicator of future performance in a new role.
+One reason could be the differences in responsibilities between two roles with the same job title.

-Soft skills are vital because they are transferable across roles and responsibilities and can help to:
+Soft skills assessments are becoming more and more important because they are transferrable across multiple roles and responsibilities.